 Umbrella plants can also have issues with certain fungal diseases.
 If the leaves are falling off of your plant, then this could be what is going on.

-When umbrella plants are going through fungal disease issues, you’re going to notice black or brown spots on their leaves.
+When umbrella plants are going through fungal disease issues, you’ll notice black or brown spots on their leaves.
 These infected leaves will fall off and it’ll cause the disease to spread throughout the plant.

 You want to remove infected sections of the plant before things can spread.
 This gives you the best chance of saving the plant.